What's on around Whyalla and regions

 Bingo Fun

-Monday nights, Centrals Football Clubrooms, 8pm, free tea/coffee, canteen facilities, hosted by Nomads Tenpin Bowling Touring League.
+Monday nights, Centrals Football Clubrooms, 8pm, free tea/coffee, canteen, hosted by Nomads Tenpin Bowling Touring League.
 Call to confirm.

 COMING TO TOWN